azure-devops/ci/smoke/test-runner/README.md

    * `--noclean`: by default, the script deletes all the resource groups created during the tests, if this option is specified, the resources will be left untouched, and can be reused afterwards, with the same `--suffix` option provided.
+   * `--publicKeyFile`: this should be the public key used to provision the existing resources.
+   * `--privateKeyFile`: this should be the private key that can be authenticate with the existing resources.

    If you already has all the resource provisioned outside of this script, you can specify the information of the resources from command line, again, the script will reuse the